JavierMoraga1/midterm_project/README.md

 - `pipenv shell`
 - Init EB configuration => `eb init -p docker -r your-zone tripduration` and authenticate with your credentials
 - Create and deploy the app => `eb create tripduration-env`

+(**Until the end of the project review period the application will remain deployed on AWS Elastic Beanstalk** and accessible on tripduration-env.eba-3sk54gy3.eu-west-3.elasticbeanstalk.com)
 ## Using the service
 ___
 - For a simple test request you can run the test script => `python predict_test.py` (needs `requests`.
 To install => `pip install requests`)

-Optional parameter =>` -H --host` (`localhost:9696` by default) Until the end of the project review period the application will remain deployed on AWS Elastic Beanstalk and accessible on tripduration-env.eba-3sk54gy3.eu-west-3.elasticbeanstalk.com
-=> `python predict_test.py --host tripduration-env.eba-3sk54gy3.eu-west-3.elasticbeanstalk.com`
+Optional parameter =>` -H --host` (`localhost:9696` by default) => `python predict_test.py --host tripduration-env.eba-3sk54gy3.eu-west-3.elasticbeanstalk.com`

 - Or use curl, Postman or another similar tool for the request.